K-Aditya-25/desrutge-dublin/README.md

-# DesRUTGe: a DFL Simulation Project for traffic generation
+# DesRUTGe: Realistic Urban Traffic Generator using Decentralized Federated Learning for the SUMO simulator

 The project **DesRUTGe** has been adapted to simulate environments for Decentralized Federated Learning (DFL), specifically focused on federating a traffic generator called DesRUTGe.
 This adaptation enables multiple nodes to collaboratively train and optimize traffic generation models without sharing their local data, allowing exploration of network topologies and model aggregation strategies in a decentralized context.